PGD-based optimization of 3D bobsleigh track centerlines from 2D centerlines for simulation applications

+For the generated Whistler track, the height is lower than that of the actual track from 0 to approximately 245m, but higher between 245m and 1140m.
+Beyond 1140m, the heights converge.
+This is mainly attributed to the influence of slope variations.
+From the overall slope variation curve, the slopes of the generated track remain within the reasonable design range.
+The slopes of the actual and generated tracks alternate, resulting in height differences.
+For example, between 0 and 205m, the slope of the generated track is smaller than that of the actual track, leading to a lower height in this section.
+In contrast, from 205m to 245m, the slope of the generated track exceeds that of the actual track, causing the height to gradually approach that of the actual track.

-For the generated Track 1, the height is close to that of the actual track before approximately 600 m, higher than the actual track between approximately 600 m and 1000 m, and lower than the actual track beyond approximately 1000 m.
-This is because the randomly assigned slope values in the segment between approximately 600 m and 1000 m are on average greater than those of the actual track.
-The result for generated Track 2 is similar to that of Track 1, with an even better match to the actual track before approximately 600 m.
-For generated Track 3, the result is similar to that of Track 1 before approximately 600 m, closely aligned with the actual track between approximately 600 m and 1000 m, but shows noticeable deviation after approximately 1000 m.
-This is due to the relatively smaller slope values assigned between approximately 600 m and 1000 m and the slightly lower overall height compared to the actual track.
+For the generated Cesana track, the height is close to that of the actual track from 0 to approximately 115m, but higher between 115m and 1266m.
+Beyond 1266m, the heights converge as well.
+In addition, due to slope variations, the slope of the generated track is greater than that of the actual track in most regions between 115m and 950m, resulting in higher track heights.
+In contrast, between 950m and 1110m, the slope of the generated track is smaller than that of the actual track, leading to a gradual convergence of height toward that of the actual track.